Shared parental pay Shared parental leave and pay

 Checking eligibility for shared parental pay

-For either parent to get shared parental pay, the birth parent or primary adopter must give notice to 'curtail' (end) their:
+For either parent to get shared parental pay, the birth parent or primary adopter must give notice to end their:

 To get statutory shared parental pay, the parent must:

-The parent who is taking shared parental pay must also:
+A parent who will get shared parental pay must also:

-- give the correct notice, declaration and evidence
+• give the correct notice, declaration and evidence when planning leave

-Workers, for example agency or zero-hours workers, can be eligible for shared parental pay if they meet the above criteria.
-They're not usually entitled to shared parental leave, but can take time off to care for the child.
+Zero-hours or casual workers can be eligible for shared parental pay if they meet the above criteria.

 Check if you're eligible for shared parental pay on GOV.UK